 They said: “It would be naive to assume that it can simply be eradicated and instead, the mature, progressive approach would be for football clubs and authorities to properly engage with fans to promote safe use.”

-All supporters with tickets in the banned section will receive a full refund.
+All supporters with tickets in the banned section were offered a refund from Thursday’s game.